Renata Rist

 What are the biggest challenges or opportunities in your field right now?

-The biggest challenge in my industry is saturation and unprofessionalism in the hiring process, especially here in New York.
-Companies often expect multiple roles without proper compensation, so you have to be adaptable and persistent.
-At the same time, opportunities exist for those willing to embrace new technologies, reinvent themselves, and stay flexible.
+The most significant challenge in my industry is the prevalence of saturation and unprofessionalism within the hiring process, particularly in New York City.
+Companies frequently anticipate multiple roles without commensurate compensation, necessitating adaptability and perseverance.
+Concurrently, there are opportunities available for individuals who are willing to embrace emerging technologies, reinvent themselves, and maintain flexibility.

 What values are most important to you in your work and personal life?